 2. List out logo or mission statement

 The second idea is to just list out your mission statement along with your logo, just your logo, or also just your mission statement.

 If it is a newer company and not that many people know what you do, this is a good option.

 It is the default option.
 This is the route we currently use with our brand-new Imaginated.com Facebook Group.

 The third idea is to advertise an upcoming event that you may have.

-For example if there is a webinar, conference, or content that is coming up, then you should promote it in your Facebook cover photo to let users know above the event.
+For example, if there is a webinar, conference, or content that is coming up, then you should promote it in your Facebook cover photo to let users know about the event.

 4. Feature a user testimonial/quote